Stand out - Get ahead

 Another added benefit of Google Forms is the ability for users to design and edit their surveys on mobile.
 While other options on this list also excel in mobile voting (Mentimeter also offers this feature), Google Forms excels cross-platform.
 While not the most thrilling design, this survey tool can be shared and responses analyzed with next to no effort.

-If you run a ton of surveys, questionnaires, and research analyses, the SurveyLegend has the most comprehensive series of features and templates for you.
+If you run a ton of surveys, questionnaires, and research analyses, SurveyLegend has the most comprehensive series of features and templates for you.
 Their website is awash with countless big-name companies and brands that have benefited from their service.
-Plenty of question types are available and the more expansive plans offer a range of interesting add-ons like multilingual support and white label surveys.
+Plenty of question types are available and the more expansive plans offer a range of interesting add-ons like multilingual support and white-label surveys.

 A complete ‘experience management & survey platform’, SoGoSurvey offers one of the best enterprise packages of any online survey tool.
 Regardless of the sector, be it financial services or travel and hospitality, they have the functions, security, and resources to offer a strong and comprehensive service.
 Another boon for enterprise customers is the heavy focus on analytics and how impactful decisions can be made thanks to the data generated via their surveys.